kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(a\) An applicant's safety review document must identify each flight safety system crew position and the role of that crewmember during launch processing and flight of a launch vehicle.

-\(b\) An applicant's safety review document must describe the certification program for flight safety system crewmembers established to ensure compliance with §[[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]] and 417.311 of this chapter.
+\(b\) An applicant's safety review document must describe the certification program for flight safety system crewmembers established to ensure compliance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§§417.105]] and 417.311 of this chapter.

 ### §415.133   Safety at end of launch.